openstack/neutron/doc/source/policies/blueprints.rst

 The Neutron team uses the `neutron-specs
 <http://git.openstack.org/cgit/openstack/neutron-specs>`_ repository for its
 specification reviews.
-Detailed information can be found `here
+Detailed information can be found on the `wiki
 <https://wiki.openstack.org/wiki/Blueprints>`_.
 Please also find
 additional information in the reviews.rst file.